What is a Level Score?

 Your Level Score is the percentage of your weekly EP target you’ve achieved.
 It’s the single number that feeds into your Nest’s performance.

-Level Score = (Exercise Points Earned ÷ Weekly Target) × 100
+Level Score = (EP ÷ Weekly Target) × 100

-If you’re Level 5 (target: 400 EP) and you earn 440 EP in a week, your Level Score is 110%.
+If you’re Level 5 (target: 400 EP) and you earn 440 EP in a week, your Level Score is 110% in either mode.
+If you earn 320 EP, your Level Score is 80%.
+The ring you see filling on your Home screen is your Level Score accumulating through the week.

 How your Level Score feeds the Nest